mattmoor/contour/site/docs/master/httpproxy.md

     - services:
         - name: s1
           port: 80
-      requestHeaderPolicy:
+      requestHeadersPolicy:
-        add:
+        set:
           - name: X-Foo
             value: bar
         remove:
           - X-Baz
-      responseHeaderPolicy:
+      responseHeadersPolicy:
-        add:
+        set:
           - name: X-Service-Name
             value: s1
         remove:
           - X-Internal-Secret
 ```

-In these examples we are adding the header `X-Foo` with value `baz` to requests
+In these examples we are setting the header `X-Foo` with value `baz` on requests
 and stripping `X-Baz`.
-We are then adding `X-Service-Name` to the response with
+We are then setting `X-Service-Name` on the response with
 value `s1`, and removing `X-Internal-Secret`.

 #### Traffic mirroring